-We are delighted that you are considering sending your child to Fairfax Academy Sixth Form.
+Mr Simon Jones | CEO We are delighted that you are considering sending your child to Fairfax Academy.
 Fairfax is one of a family of four academies that form the Fairfax Multi-Academy Trust (FMAT).
 Established in 2014, FMAT is an educational charity, which encourages its academies to celebrate their own uniqueness, whilst sharing one mission, vision and set of values.
 Our mission is "Enriching Lives; Transforming Futures".
 We achieve this by ensuring all of our students access a broad and wideranging curriculum, while being supported in a structured, kind and caring environment.
 Our family is a values-led organisation.
 The following five values underpin all of the work we do: Excellence - We strive for the highest quality to ensure excellent outcomes and personal achievements.
 Dedication - We believe there is dignity in hard work and effort.
 Ambition - We aim to be the best that we can be, in all that we do.
 Integrity - We believe in openness, honesty and have a real sense of moral purpose.
 Tradition - We believe in good manners, kindness and respect.
 Our vision is that every child within the Trust, regardless of their background, will attend an Academy that offers a high-quality education.
+What do we mean by 'high-guality of education'?

+え

+\triangleright

+ES

-What do we mean by 'high-quality of education'?
-Every child is recognised as an individual and has access to first-class pastoral care because we want your child to be happy; Every child benefits from a wide range of enriching opportunities because we place great emphasis on your child's personal development; Every child benefits from dedicated leaders, teachers and staff who are relentless in their ambition to improve the quality of teaching in our academies because we know excellent teaching is key to transforming the futures of our students.
-Mr Simon Jones | CEO About Fairfax Fairfax is a friendly learning community set in well maintained, extensive grounds on the edge of Sutton Coldfield.
+Every child is recognised as an individual and has access to first-class pastoral care because we want your child to be happy;

+Every child benefits from a wide range of enriching opportunities because we place great emphasis on your child's personal development;

+ENRICHING LIVES; TRANSFORMING

+()え VISION

+About Fairfax

+Fairfax is a friendly learning community set in well maintained, extensive grounds on the edge of Sutton Coldfield.
 We actively encourage our students to fulfil their potential both academically and socially in order to maximize their opportunities in their adult lives.

-All of our students have access to a broad Level 3 curriculum, which is delivered by experienced specialist teaching staff.
+All of our students have access to a broad Level 3 curriculum, which is delivered by experienced specialist teaching staff and is part of our Personal Learning and Development Prorgramme.
 The curriculum at Fairfax is designed to provide opportunities for all students and equip them for the next stages of their career, education or training.

 Fairfax prides itself on its fantastic House system which was established upon its opening in 1959.
 This house system is at the heart of the Academy and the traditional values provide students with the opportunity to develop leadership skills, loyalty, responsibility as well as healthy competition in many aspects of Fairfax life.
 All students are offered the opportunity to take part in many different sporting and extra-curricular activities which also helps to promote House spirit amongst the Fairfax community.

+Facilities

-Facilities Fairfax is steeped in 60 years of history and we enjoy well maintained, pleasant facilities.
-Our facilities include; - Purpose built Technology suites - Specialist teaching rooms - Performing Arts suite - Modern Library - Outdoor Multi-Sporting Centre - Dining facilities - Dedicated Sixth Form Learning Centre - Outdoor social area for Sixth Form
+Fairfax is steeped in 60 years of history and we enjoy well maintained, pleasant facilities.
+Our facilities include;

+- Purpose built Technology suites

+- Specialist teaching rooms

+- Performing Arts suite

+- Modern Library

+- Outdoor Multi-Sporting Centre

+- Dining facilities

+- Dedicated Sixth Form Learning Centre

+- Outdoor social area for Sixth Form

+www.fairfax.bham.sch.uk/academy-life/sixth-form/apply-for-fairfax-sixth-form/